markCwatson/toyos/README.md

 # ToyOS

 ToyOS is a work-in-progress (WIP) hobby operating system meant for educational purposes.
 The OS is being developed with a focus on foundational operating system concepts and practical implementations.
 The following GIF shows ToyOS running in QEMU.
-In this demonstration, the shell is interacting with the kernel to execute commands (currently, only the `echo` command is supported).
+In this demonstration, the shell is interacting with the kernel to execute commands (currently, only the `ps`, `echo`, and `clear` commands are supported).

 ![alt-text][1]